sshirokov/hinge/README.md

 As introduced and described in the Node.js docs.
-Event emitters allow you to emit an event named by a string with some parameters and have a chain of callbacks incoked that are expecting that event with the callbacks.
+Event emitters allow you to emit an event named by a string with some parameters and have a chain of callbacks invoked that are expecting that event with the parameters.

 The event emitters of hinge are sent and delivered asyncronously so that a long chain of even subscribers will not block the event